Bernedoodle Pros and Cons | Must Read Before You Get

 Expensive:

-The Bernedoodle’s cost may vary between $3000-$6000 because of their high demand, which means, they are relatively expensive than other dog breeds.
-We checked with several breeders, and now, these dogs come in several beautiful color patterns that may cost you even more.
-Moreover, it is a high-maintenance breed especially the Standard Bernedoodle that may cost you around $600-$1000 every year.
+The Bernedoodle’s cost may vary between $2500-$6500 because of their high demand, which means, they are relatively more expensive than many other dog breeds.
+These dogs also come in several beautiful color patterns that may cost you even more.

 What Bernedoodle Owners say about this breed?